 Ask most homeowners if there is anything they dislike about their large windows, and invariably one of the top responses will be: cleaning them.
 This twice-yearly task is an often-dreaded part of home maintenance.
 Window washing sounds relatively straightforward, but professional washers use very specific techniques because warm water and paper towels are sometimes not enough.

 Very few people know the best way to clean windows.

-Too many homeowners have invested time and effort into cleaning their windows only to realize on the next sunny day that streaks and grime still mar their view.
+Too many homeowners have invested time and effort into cleaning their dirty windows only to realize on the next sunny day that streaks, grime, and water spots still mar their view.

-Don’t be one of these unfortunate homeowners.
-Learn from others’ mistakes and set yourself up for success when you put into practice these tried and true window cleaning tips:
+Don’t be one of these unhappy homeowners.
+Learn from others’ mistakes and set yourself up for success when you put into practice these tried-and-true tips for streak-free windows:

-The most effective DIY window cleaner has just three everyday ingredients:
+The most effective DIY window cleaner solution contains just three ingredients:

-Many DIY cleaner recipes use water and vinegar.
-However, the addition of dish detergent is critical to window cleaning success.
+- dish detergent: many homemade window cleaner recipes use water and vinegar.
+However, enriching the vinegar solution with mild detergent is critical to window cleaning success.
 The dish detergent contains soap which acts as an emulsifier.
-The soap helps lift the loosened debris and allow it, as well as oils, to mix with the water.
+The soap helps lift the loosened debris and allows oils to mix with the water.
 The whole mixture can then be rinsed off leaving behind a sparkling clean window pane.

-Before getting started on your window cleaning project, ensure you have all the tools and equipment you will need.
+Before going to war with your streaky windows, ensure you have all the tools and equipment necessary for a successful mission.

 The basics include:

-The first tip professional window cleaners will give to schedule your cleaning for a cloudy day or a time of day when the windows are not in direct sunlight.
-The faster the window dries, the higher the likelihood that the cleaner will dry on the window before you can remove it.
+The first tip professional window cleaners will give you is to schedule your cleaning for a cloudy day or a time of day when the windows are not in direct sunlight.
+The faster the window dries, the higher the likelihood that the water solution with vinegar will dry on the window before you can remove it.

 Use the soft-bristle brush to remove debris from your exterior frame gently.
 Wipe both the interior and exterior frames using a lint-free cloth and household cleaner.